blog

 When we pause to challenge the food police and reframe these negative thoughts, it impacts our overall wellbeing.

-Scream a loud "NO" to thoughts in your head that declare you're "good" for eating under 1000 calories or "bad" because you eat a piece of chocolate cake.
+Scream a loud "NO" to thoughts in your head.
 The food police monitors the unreasonable rules that dieting has created.
 The police station is housed deep in your psyche, and it's loud speaker shouts negative barbs, hopeless phrases, and guilt-provoking indictments.
 Chasing the food police away is a critical step in returning to intuitive eating.
 Imagine the freedom when you do!

 share this post: